bjnortier/minimui/README.md

 ## Principles

-- All interactive components should support "focus", "error", "disabled" and "in-progress" states.
+- All interactive components should support "focus", "error", "disabled" and "inProgress" states.
 - All interactive components should support keyboard navigation (tab), and keyboard activation where applicable (spacebar).
 - All component states should be observable to color-blind people, i.e. no component state is primarily indicated by color.
 - Colors are used as a secondary state indicators.